spycetek/jenkins-aws-ecs/README.md

 ### Create EFS
 Just create by following the wizard from the AWS EFS console.
 All default is fine.

-After creationg, change `device` and `o` in jenkins-task.json file with the domain name of the created EFS.
+Take note of the domain of the file system for later use.

 ### Create CloudWatch Logs
 Create log group with the name specified in jenkins-task.json file.